What Is a Business Case?

-A business case is the way you prove to your client, customer or stakeholder that the product you’re pitching is a sound investment, and Jennifer Bridges, PMP, illustrates the steps to writing one that will sway them.
+A business case is an important project document to prove to your client, customer or stakeholder that the project you’re pitching is a sound investment.
+Below, we illustrate the steps to writing one that will sway them.

 Step 1: Identify the Business Problem

-Carolyn O’Hara, writing in HBR, notes that you should “Lead with the need.”
-Therefore, your first job is to figure out what that problem or opportunity is, describe it, find out where it comes from and then address the time-frame needed to deal with it.
+You should “Lead with the need.”
+Your first job is to figure out what that problem or opportunity is, describe it, find out where it comes from and then address the time frame needed to deal with it.

 Step 2: Identify the Alternative Solutions

 How do you know whether the project you’re undertaking is the best possible solution to the problem defined above?
 Naturally, choosing the right solution is hard, and the path to success is not paved with unfounded assumptions.

 One way to narrow down the focus to make the right solution clear is to follow these six steps (after the relevant research, of course):